cyq1314woaini/Hadins/README.md

 ## Usage
 ### 1.Generate Features
 ```
-python Hadins.py generate_feature lbamfile sbamfile output process includecontig\n
+python Hadins.py generate_feature lbamfile sbamfile output process includecontig
-lbamfile is the path of the alignment file about the reference and the long read set\n
+lbamfile is the path of the alignment file about the reference and the long read set
-sbamfile is the path of the alignment file about the reference and the short read set\n
+sbamfile is the path of the alignment file about the reference and the short read set
-output is a folder which is used to store features\n
+output is a folder which is used to store features
-process is the number of processes to use\n
+process is the number of processes to use
-includecontig is the list of contig to preform detection.(default: [], all contig are used) \n
+includecontig is the list of contig to preform detection.(default: [], all contig are used)
+eg:python Hadins.py generate_feature long_read.bam short_read.bam outpath 5 [12,13,14,15,16,17,18,19,20,21,22]
 ```
 ### 2.Call Insertion
 ```
-python Hadins.py weight datapath lbamfile outvcfpath support includecontig\n
+python Hadins.py weight datapath lbamfile outvcfpath support includecontig
-weight is the path of the model weight\n
+weight is the path of the model weight
-datapath is a folder which is used to store features\n
+datapath is a folder which is used to store features
-lbamfile is the path os the alignment file about the reference and the long read set\n
+lbamfile is the path os the alignment file about the reference and the long read set
-outvcfpath is the path of vcf file\n
+outvcfpath is the path of vcf file
-support is min support reads\n
+support is min support reads
-includecontig is the list of contig to preform detection.(default: [], all contig are used)\n
+includecontig is the list of contig to preform detection.(default: [], all contig are used)
+eg:python Hadins.py call_ins ins.h5 datapath long_read.bam outvcfpath 10 [12,13,14,15,16,17,18,19,20,21,22]
 ```
 ## Tested data
 The data can be downloaded from: